Scholarships for master's – Rwanda

 We offer up to four scholarships for selected master's courses to applicants from Rwanda every year.
 The scholarships cover full tuition fees, return international air fares and living expenses.

-Scholarships are only available for specific courses in engineering, environment, medical and life sciences, and law.
-Scholarships are not available for business and finance courses.
+Scholarships are only available for specific courses in engineering, environment, medical and health sciences, and law.

 Civil and Mechanical Engineering